dat3Cph/material/flow5/week1-getting-started/ReactExercise2.md

 # React 2: Fetching from an API

+These exercises introduces two important aspects of React.

+1. useState (how to store data on the client in variables)
+2. useEffect (how to evoke functions on life cycle events)

+And then we will work with more Javascript functionality:

+1. fetch (fetching data from api's)
+2. click events

 ## Fetch and display jokes

 ### 1.1 Click event

 Create a simple React Component that can fetch and display a Chuck Norris joke fetched from this API: `https://api.chucknorris.io/jokes/random` whenever a button “Get ChuckNorris” is clicked.

-Use this code, and figure out how the various parts work:
+Use this code to get started, and figure out how the various parts work:

 - useState
 - useEffect